pudly/schmopera-hugo/content/articles/bocelli-evancho-to-sing-at-trump-inauguration-opera-folk-feel-weird-about-it.md

 ---
-title: Bocelli & Evancho to sing at Trump inauguration, opera folk feel weird about it
+title: "Bocelli &amp; Evancho to sing at Trump inauguration, opera folk feel weird about it"
 ---

 **\*Update: Andrea Bocelli has since [withdrawn his intent](https://www.nytimes.com/2016/12/20/arts/andrea-bocelli-wont-be-singing-at-the-trump-inauguration.html) to perform at the Trump inauguration.**